rickysalas113/Splunk-Lab/README.md

 - Ability to install Splunk and have it up and running with users.
 - Create an Active Directory from scratch with organizational units and users.
 - Installed Splunk forwarder with Sysmon on my user machine.
-- Understanding of Atomic Red Team and what kind of telemetry it sends to the SIEM.

 ### Tools Used

 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- MITRE ATT&CK framework, such as Atomic Red Team, which provides small, easily executable tests that mimic adversary tactics.
-This allows organizations to identify vulnerabilities and enhance their defenses.
 - Crowbar, which is a brute-forcing tool in Kali Linux used to crack password-protected services like SSH, VNC, RDP, and openVPN.

 ## Screenshots of my work